PDA44719/coursework-1-software-engineering/visualization_design.md

 **The target audience is the same for all visualizations.
 I should probably ask whether I have to comment on it every time**.
 ### Graph 1
-The first question that will be addressed is the following: **"Which movie genres are more profitable?"**.
+The first question that will be addressed is the following: **Which movie genres are more profitable?**.
 To answer this question, the **"Genres"** column will be used.
 I will be adding the revenue of movies that contain a specific genre (i.e., for each of the genres), and then I will compute the average.